AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 This section lists known limitations and workarounds for Stingray.

 Unless otherwise noted in the **What's Fixed** section, please be aware that this release contains the same **Known Limitations** described in the previous versions of Stingray Release Notes.

-> **Note**: We recommended you back up your existing Stingray data or work on a copy of your project when using a beta version of Stingray.

 - **GAME-19426 iOS cardboard VR view only renders on part of the screen on iPhone 7 Plus**